How Underinsurance Quietly Destroys Long-Term Wealth

 • Traditional savings growth

-6. Psychological Stress Leads to Poor Financial Decisions
+6. Stress Leads to Bad Financial Choices

 • Panic-driven decisions

-• Abandonment of long-term plans
+• Abandoning long-term plans

-• Fear-based investing or complete disengagement
+• Fear-based investing or withdrawing from markets

-7. Why High Earners Are Often the Most Underinsured
+7. High Earners Are Often Most Underinsured

-Ironically, higher income does not equal better protection.
+Higher income does not mean better protection.

 High earners often: